lou-weng/course-scraper/README.md

 - [ ] deploying the app through a CI/CD pipeline
 - [ ] dockerizing the app for easy deployment
 - [ ] making the course website scraper application into its own service that schedules scrapes throughout the year (to make sure course information is updated at the start of each semester since it changes tri-annually)
+- [ ] Using an actual storage/cache like S3 or Redis for storing scraped HTML files rather than storing them all in a local folder.

 ## Data Model
 ### Database Schema